Modern Slavery Statement 2026

 Forced labour is a hidden crime that many employers are unaware could be taking place in their supply chain.
 We have taken the following steps to assess and reduce the risk of it taking place across ours.

-We have a written Supplier Code of Conduct.
-The code has been put in place to define expectations for fair, safe and healthy working conditions and set forth standards of ethical behaviour throughout our supply chain.
+We have a written Supplier Code of Conduct (we recognise the following accreditations - LEAF, Free Range, Red Tractor, MSC/ASC and BRC and would expect suppliers to have these as applicable.)
+The Code has been put in place to define expectations for fair, safe and healthy working conditions and set forth standards of ethical behaviour throughout our supply chain.
 It outlines what suppliers can expect from us and what we expect from them as a supplier to Mindful Chef.
-All suppliers must commit to the Code and make improvements when any of these Code standards are not met.
-We will work closely with suppliers on these improvements.
-To monitor this we conduct annual reviews / audits of our suppliers.
+All suppliers are requested to commit to the Code and we work closely with them to ensure compliance.
+We also conduct reviews of our suppliers and have regular onsite visits to check that standards in the code are being applied.

 In addition to our Supplier Code of Conduct, Mindful Chef is a member of SEDEX (Supplier Ethical Data Exchange).
 SEDEX provides a platform which enables supply chain transparency and responsible purchasing through collaboration and information gathering.
 By requiring our suppliers to become members we are able to manage risk and drive responsible business across our supply chain.

-To protect contracted staff the employment agencies we work with must comply with the UK Modern Slavery Act (2015).
+To protect contracted staff the employment agencies we work with must comply with the Modern Slavery Act.
 They must also ensure the following are in place:

-- Legal docs, e.g. passport / evidence of proof of ID
+• Legal documentation, e.g. passport / evidence of proof of ID

 Whistle blowing & Anti-Bribery policy